 I'm pleased to announce a new feature for the blog: Real People Success Stories.
 These are real people who have achieved financial success on average incomes.
-What you will not find in this Series are IT professionals, Engineers, Lawyers, and Physicians making six-figure salaries.
+You will not find in this Series are IT professionals, Engineers, Lawyers, and Physicians making six-figure salaries.
 You won't find bloggers or people trying to sell eCourses or books; these are real blue-collar people.

 The format is simple: I invite them to my office and turn on the recorder.
 The only editing is to clean up punctuation and protect the identities of the innocent.

 Kicking off the Series is Norm, who's been successfully flipping cars and items and since before flipping was cool.
-(Like, 1958) Norm breaks down how to make money flipping items, the best things to sell on eBay for Profit, and how he got started flipping cars.
+(Like, 1958) Norm breaks down, making money flipping items, the best things to sell on eBay for Profit, and how he got started flipping cars.